Icinga/icinga-doc/markdown/en/clusters.md

 clusters.
 We'll describe one method to do that.
 Monitoring service or host clusters involves two things:

--   Monitoring individual cluster elements

--   Monitoring the cluster as a collective entity

 Monitoring individual host or service cluster elements is easier than you think.
 In fact, you're probably already doing it.
 For service